AppGharage/Epay-Docs/source/docs/installation.md

 $ ./vendor/bin/jigsaw init
 ```

-Alternatively, get up and running quickly by using a [preset template](/docs/preset-templates), which starts you off with a fully-configured, professionally-designed site, ready for you to customize with your content.
-You can use one of Jigsaw's built-in templates for a blog or an open source documentation site, or [use a third-party template](/docs/preset-templates).
+Alternatively, get up and running quickly by using a [starter template](/docs/starter-templates), which starts you off with a fully-configured, professionally-designed site, ready for you to customize with your content.
+You can use one of Jigsaw's built-in templates for a blog or an open source documentation site, or [use a third-party template](/docs/starter-templates#installing-a-third-party-starter-template).

 ```
 $ ./vendor/bin/jigsaw init blog